DUSHIME1212/Tourist_buddy/README.md

 ![alt text](assets/destination-list.png)

 2. **Search Destination Name**: It allows the user to search the destination by name, from the list of available destinations.

+When the user does not get the destination, it tells them that it is not available.

+3. **Filter Destination By Category**: It filters all destinations by their categories.

+when the category or the destination is not available, the user is told that it is unavailable.